oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/pg_linear_programs.md

 solve_lp(LP0)
 solve_lp(LP)
 ```
-The file is in json format and contains all the underlying polymake object.
-In
+The file is in JSON format and contains all previously gathered data belonging
-particular, this file can now be read by both polymake and Oscar.
+to the underlying polymake object.
+In particular, this file can now be read by
+both polymake and Oscar.